 Developer shall demolish or abandon in place, all existing structures within the Project ROW, including but not limited to, pavements, bridges, and headwalls that are no longer required for service, or are required to be treated as described in Section 4 (Environmental).
-Any features that are abandoned in place shall be removed to at least two feet below the final finished grade or one (1) foot below the pavement stabilized subgrade, drainage structures,.
-Developer shall ensure that abandoned structures are structurally sound after abandonment.
+Any features that are abandoned in place shall be removed to at least two feet below the final finished grade.